marjon-call/Begginer-s-Guide-to-Yul/README.md

 ## Storage
 Before we can dive deeper into how Yul works, we need a good understanding of how storage works in smart contracts.
 Storage is composed of a series of slots.
 There are 2^256 slots for a smart contract.
-When declaring variables, we start with slot0 and increment from there.
-Each slot is 256 bits long (32 bytes), that’s where uint256 and bytes32 get their names from.
+When declaring variables, we start with slot 0 and increment from there.
+Each slot is 256 bits long (32 bytes), that’s where ```uint256``` and ```bytes32``` get their names from.
 All variables are converted to hexadecimal.
-If a variable, such as a uint128, is used we do not take an entire slot to store that variable.
+If a variable, such as a ```uint128```, is used we do not take an entire slot to store that variable.
 Instead it is padded with 0’s on the left side.
 Let’s look at an example to get a better understanding. <br>

 ```
 // slot 0